boeni-industries/aico/docs/architecture/architecture_overview.md

 - **Text Analysis:** Natural language emotion understanding.

 #### LLM Module
-- **Model Management:** Manages local LLM models (Ollama) including loading, unloading, and updates.
+- **Model Management:** Manages local LLM models (Ollama) as native binaries, including automatic download, installation, update, and lifecycle management.
+No Docker or container engine is required.
+- **Cross-Platform:** Prebuilt binaries for Ollama are available for Windows (10+), macOS (12+), and Linux (x86_64/AMD64).
+The backend detects the user's OS and fetches the correct binary as needed.
+- **Maximum UX:** Users do not need to manually install or configure anything; all model runner management is handled automatically by AICO.
 - **Inference Engine:** Handles quantized model inference with resource-aware processing.
 - **Resource Coordination:** Integrates with Resource Monitor for CPU/memory/battery policy enforcement.